Early warning system for sustainable preventive management of potato late blight (Phytophthora infestans) in Latin America

 The implemented initiative

-This proposal proposes the formation of a platform of specialists in potato late bligh to develop and implement an early warning system and a seasonal alert system, as tools to support productive systems of family farming in participating countries, according to available technology and able to reduce the losses caused by this disease.
-Thus this information, together with the characterization of the pathogen-host relationship and training of users in integrated management and good agricultural practices according to productive objective, will promote the sustainable intensification of potato production.
-In this initiative, funded by FONTAGRO, INIA Chile participates as executor with INTA Argentina, INIAP Ecuador and IDIAP Panama as co-executors.
+This project proposes the formation of a platform of specialists in potato late blight to develop and implement an early warning system and a seasonal alert system, as tools to support productive systems of family farming in participating countries, according to available technology, enabling reductions in losses caused by this disease.
+This information, together with the characterization of the pathogen-host relationship and training of users in integrated management and good agricultural practices according to productive objectives promotes the sustainable intensification of potato production.
+In this FONTAGRO-funded initiative, INIA Chile participated as executor with INTA Argentina, INIAP Ecuador and IDIAP Panama as co-executors.

 Early warning systems, integrated management and good agricultural practice, improve the efficiency of agrochemical use and increase potato crop productivity and profitability in small farming